 But with the newfound knowledge from LEAD they continued to develop their ideas and brainstorm with their business coach from time to time.
 A smile spreads across Berkant’s face.

 The decisive factor

-A couple of new product ideas based on the tool for text analysis were tried and tested.
+A couple of new product ideas were tested based on the tool for text analysis.
 Everything looked good at the start, but in the end, they didn’t hold up either.
 Another heavy setback.
 But then the unexpected happened.
-One of iMatrics contacts asked a question that proved to be decisive.
+An iMatrics contact asked a question that proved to be decisive.

 ― It was a media company that asked if we could help them automate the tagging of their articles.